usamaroofsa/AUTOMATED-ELK-STACK-DEPLOYMENT/README.md

 - Url to access the Kibana Database http://[<ELK.Public.IP>]:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, I provided the specific commands the user will need to run to download the playbook in a single bash script.
-After you download the playbook file from the repository, run the command "nano <file-to-edit>".
+After you download the playbook files from the repository, edit the files by running the command "nano <file-to-edit>".
 This will let you edit the config and playbook files, which is required so that you can sync it within your own VMs.
+Also make sure to download the files in the /etc/ansible directory, otherwise the script wont work.
 After everthing is edited, Download the [Automation Bash Script](Bash/auto.sh) You can run the command with ($bash auto.sh).
 This bash script that I have made should run all of your playbooks wihtout having to do it one by one.

   Enjoy!